Linguosynthesis/Linguosynthesis/README.md

-# Welcome
+# Greetings

 The [*Linguosynthesis* website](https://linguosynthesis.github.io) focuses on a conjuncture of poetry, philosophy, science fiction and fantasy.
+You are welcome to visit.

 ~/ *Cōgitō ergō quaerō.
 Quaerō ergō legō.
 Legō ergō sum.*<br>
 ~/ *Scrībō ergō sum.*